mvdan/xurls/README.md

 }
 ```

+Since API is centered around [regexp.Regexp](https://golang.org/pkg/regexp/#Regexp),
+many other methods are available, such as finding the [byte indexes](https://golang.org/pkg/regexp/#Regexp.FindAllIndex)
+for all matches.

-Note that the funcs compile regexes, so avoid calling them repeatedly.
+Note that calling the exposed functions means compiling a regular expression, so
+repeated calls should be avoided.

 #### cmd/xurls